-Her non-fiction appeared in The San Francisco Chronicle, The Boston Globe, Bomb magazine, The New Leader, on Amazon.com.
-O magazine (May 2004, Feb.2008) Salmagundi, New Letters, in The New York Sunday Times The Sunday Telegraph, The Yale Review, and on Amazon.com.
+Her non-fiction has and will appear in The San Francisco Chronicle, The Boston Globe, Bomb magazine, The New Leader, O magazine, Salmagundi, The American Scholar, New Letters, The New York Sunday Times, The Sunday Telegraph, The Yale Review, and on Amazon.com.

-Sheila Kohler has taught creative writing at Bennington, City College, The Chenango Valley Conference at Colgate, Sarah Lawrence, The New School, Suny Purchase, the West side YMCA, and in Montolieu, France and Columbia university, at Brooklyn College and now teaches at Princeton and Bennington.
+Kohler has taught creative writing at Bennington, City College, The Chenango Valley Conference at Colgate, Sarah Lawrence, The New School, SUNY Purchase, the West Side YMCA, Columbia University, Princeton, and in Montolieu, France, at Brooklyn College.

 She was a fellow at the New York Public Library’s Dorothy and Lewis B. Cullman Center for Scholars and Writers from 2003-2004 and a visiting writer at the American Academy of Rome in 2012 and 2013.

 The film adaptation of Kohler’s novel, Cracks, was directed by Jordan Scott with Ridley Scott as executive producer and Eva Green playing Miss G. It appeared at the 2009 Toronto and London film festivals and is available on DVD.